gohryt/programming-languages-research/COMPILERS.md

 Source: https://github.com/dotnet/runtime/blob/main/docs/design/coreclr/botr/readytorun-format.md

+### 30.2.
+HotSpot `jaotc` — Deprecated AOT Experiment

+HotSpot's `jaotc` shipped in JDK 9 as an experimental AOT compiler based on Graal.
+It could precompile Java classes into a shared library that the JVM loaded at startup, reducing some first-use JIT latency while retaining the ordinary JVM runtime.
+The idea matched the same hybrid pattern as ReadyToRun: use AOT code as a startup accelerator, then let the managed runtime remain in charge.

+The experiment did not become the mainstream Java deployment path. `jaotc` and the experimental Graal JIT were removed from the JDK distribution in JDK 16/17-era cleanup, while GraalVM continued outside the main JDK.
+The lesson is that an AOT+JIT hybrid must justify its maintenance cost against simpler levers: class-data sharing, faster tiered JITs, profile-guided warmup, and full native-image deployment.

+### 30.3.
+GraalVM Native Image — Closed-World AOT

+GraalVM Native Image takes the more radical trade: closed-world analysis at build time, whole-program AOT compilation, and a native executable with fast startup and low memory footprint.
+Unlike ReadyToRun, there is no ordinary JIT fallback for arbitrary methods at runtime.
+Reflection, dynamic class loading, proxies, serialization, and resource access must be declared or discovered during image building.

+The benefit is excellent startup latency and deployment simplicity for CLIs, serverless functions, and microservices.
+The cost is reduced dynamism, longer builds, larger build-time memory use, and the need to model runtime reflection ahead of time.
+For a new language, Native Image is the reminder that AOT is not just a backend decision: it shapes the semantics of reflection, loading, initialization, and dynamic code generation.

-The design pattern — ship AOT code with IL fallback for re-optimization — is a useful middle ground whenever startup matters.
-Java's HotSpot has a similar capability via AOT (`jaotc`, introduced JDK 9, deprecated in JDK 17 in favor of GraalVM Native Image).
-GraalVM Native Image goes further: pure AOT, no JIT fallback, smaller binaries, but no runtime specialization.
+The design pattern — ship AOT code with IL fallback for re-optimization, or choose closed-world AOT and remove the fallback entirely — is a useful spectrum whenever startup matters.
 The trade-offs between these designs are the active frontier of managed-runtime compilation.

 ---